Abominable (2019 film): Plot

 Despite Zara's pretense of caring for animals, Jin learns that she is planning to hunt down Everest to sell him, and that the Goon Leader is working alongside her.
 He also learns that the seemingly cold-hearted Burnish has a soft spot for animals, including Zara's pet albino jerboa Duchess.
 He manages to escape the camp, and pursues the others on foot.
 Meanwhile, Yi, Everest, and Peng reach the Gobi Desert, where they befriend several tortoises, who gratefully accept the giant dandelion.
 Later, they travel to a town on the banks of the Yellow River, where Burnish Industries corners them.
 Peng helps them escape by unleashing a yak stampede.
 With the help of Jin, they escape across the Yellow River to a field of yellow flowers, which Everest causes to move like waves, creating more distance from their pursuers.
 In the process, Yi's violin in broken, but Everest mends it using his own hair, giving the violin his powers.

 Continuing their journey, which Yi realizes echoes her father's dream trip exactly, the humans and Everest eventually reach the Himalayas.
 While crossing a bridge, they are trapped on both sides by Burnish Industries's forces.
 However, Burnish experiences a change of heart after seeing Everest protecting the children, causing him to experience a flashback to his first encounter with a female yeti, which was protecting her young.
 Still seeking to sell Everest, Zara betrays Burnish by injecting him with a tranquilizer dart before doing the same to Everest as well.
 Yi tries to protect Everest, but gets hurled over the bridge by Zara, who then departs the mountain with the captive Everest, Peng, and Jin in tow.

-However, Yi manages to cling on to a rope.
-She then uses her violin, to summon ice.
-This reinvigorates Everest, who breaks free of his cage.
+However, Yi manages to cling on to a rope and uses her violin to reinvigorate Everest, who breaks free of his cage.
 Losing what is left of her sanity, Zara attempts to kill Everest and sell his parts instead.
-The avalanche she causes knocks her and her Goon Leader off the cliffside, to their deaths.
+The avalanche she causes knocks her and her Goon Leader off the cliffside to their deaths.
 To protect Everest and the yetis, Burnish agrees to help Yi, Peng, and Jin keep his existence a secret.
 Yi, Peng, Jin, and Everest continue the journey to Mount Everest, where they reunite Everest with his family before departing.
 Returning home to Shanghai with the help of Burnish, Yi spends more time with her mother, grandmother, Peng, and Jin.